elycruz/esnext-composition-operator-proposal/README.md

 This proposal proposes keeping with javascript's (and many a language's) accepted "right-to-left" function composition format.

-**Note**:
-This proposal only deals with the composition operator no other symbols are introduced for this proposal.

 ## Advantages
 Some advantages with continuing to do function composition in the same order (direction) that javascript already performs them (even when adding a new operator) are: